Democratic Alliance (Sweden)

-Democratic Alliance (Demokratisk Allians) was a Swedish anti-Socialist organisation.
-It was known for its support of the United States in the Vietnam War, the support for NATO and strong criticism of Olof Palme then Prime Minister of Sweden.
+Democratic Alliance (Demokratisk Allians) was a Swedish anti-Socialist youth organisation.
+It was known for its support of the United States in the Vietnam War, the support for NATO and strong criticism of Olof Palme, then Prime Minister of Sweden.

+The organisation was founded in 1967 in Stockholm.
+It was dissolved in 1976.

 The heritage of DA has been passed on by Contra, a foundation which publishes a magazine by the same name.
 It takes libertarian and conservative positions and claims credit for introducing the ideas of Milton Friedman in Sweden.

-Leading members of DA have been Carl G Holm, founder of the magazine Contra, and Tommy Hansson, currently editor of Contra.
+Leading members of DA have been Carl G. Holm, founder of the magazine Contra, and Tommy Hansson, currently editor of Contra.